chineidu/Covid_eda/readme.md

 ## Data Cleaning

-The data was cleaned using Python.
+The data was cleaned and transformed using Python.

-* Null values and missing values were properly handled.
 * The records with missing continent were dropped.
 * Null values in numerical columns were replaced with 0.
 * Null values in categorical columns with were replace 'NULL'.
-* The data was converted to the appropriate data types.
+* The features in the data were converted to the appropriate data types.

 ## ETL